History of Port Stephens

 Evolution of a seaside sanctuary.

-Port Stephens is the submerged estuary of the Karuah and Myall Rivers and has a long and storied history.
+History of Port Stephens is long and rich with colour.
+Port Stephens is the submerged estuary of the Karuah and Myall Rivers.

 Aboriginal tribes known as the Worimi first inhabited the region.
 The Worimi consisted of the Grewerigal, Gamipinigal and Maiagal tribes that lived on the waters edge around the port.
 The existence of the Worimi in the area is evident in the occupational sites and artifacts left behind such as scar trees and shell middens.